22 Things Rich People Think Are Normal (But Most Can’t Afford)

 Exclusive Sports Events and VIP Tickets

-Box seats, VIP lounges, and courtside seats are a normal experience for the rich.
-They don’t check ticket prices or debate if the cost is worth it.
+Box seats, VIP lounges, and courtside seats are things rich people have that make sports a premium experience.
+They don’t check ticket prices or debate if the cost is worth it, they just go.

 For the average fan, attending a game means searching for the cheapest seats and cutting back on other expenses just to make it happen.
 Many people skip live events entirely because tickets alone can cost as much as a week’s worth of groceries.